 4.4.3.1.2 an amount from the PRA, if available, not to exceed the balance of the PRA; and, if needed,

-4.4.3.1.3 other amounts from the SAP, if available, not to exceed the balance of the pool.
+4.4.3.1.3 an amount from the SAP, if available, not to exceed the balance of the pool.

-4.4.3.2 If, after these sources are depleted, there are not sufficient funds to pay the Set Prizes, including the All Star Bonus Multiplier prizes, then the highest Set Prize shall become a pari-mutuel prize.
-If the amount of the highest Set Prize, including All Star Bonus Multiplier Prizes, when paid on a pari-mutuel basis, drops to or below the next highest Set Prize and there are still not sufficient funds to pay the remaining set prizes awarded, including All Star Bonus Multiplier prizes, then the next highest Set Prize shall become a pari-mutuel prize.
-This procedure shall continue down through all Set Prize levels, if necessary, until all Set Prize levels become pari-mutuel prize levels.
+4.4.3.2 If, after these sources are depleted, there are not sufficient funds to pay the Set Prizes, including the All Star Bonus Multiplier prizes, then the highest Set Prize shall become a Pari-Mutuel prize.
+If the amount of the highest Set Prize, including All Star Bonus Multiplier Prizes, when paid on a Pari-Mutuel basis, drops to or below the next highest Set Prize and there are still not sufficient funds to pay the remaining set prizes awarded, including All Star Bonus Multiplier prizes, then the next highest Set Prize shall become a Pari-Mutuel prize.
+This procedure shall continue down through all Set Prize levels, if necessary, until all Set Prize levels become Pari-Mutuel prize levels.
 In that instance, the money available from the funding sources listed in this rule shall be divided among the winning Plays in proportion to their respective prize percentages.
 Lotto America Game and All Star Bonus Multiplier prizes will be reduced by the same percentage.

 Section 5.0 – Probability of Winning Lotto America Prizes